deneb-viz/deneb-viz.github.io/docs/interactivity/tooltips.md

 ## 'Debugging' with Tooltips

-If you're using an approach to display the underlying data point ([e.g. Vega-Lite](https://vega.github.io/vega-lite/docs/tooltip.html#data)) rather than the resolved tooltip info that Vega provides by setting to `true`, we're able to see a bit further under the hood, .e.g:
+If you're using an approach to display the underlying data point ([e.g., Vega-Lite](https://vega.github.io/vega-lite/docs/tooltip.html#data)) rather than the resolved tooltip info that Vega provides by setting to `true`, we're able to see a bit further under the hood, e.g.:

 ![tooltip-datum-full.png](./img/tooltip-datum-full.png "The raw underlying tooltip datum exposes additional properties.")

-This can be useful to understand what additional fields or calculations may be applied to a datum for usage in expressions.
-It can also help to understand if a mark still [has row context](interactivity-overview/#reconciliation-of-data-andor-row-context) and can be reconciled back to Power BI for interactivity purposes.
+This can help determine which additional fields or calculations may be applied to a datum for use in expressions.
+It can also help to determine whether a mark still [has row context](interactivity-overview/#reconciliation-of-data-andor-row-context) and can be reconciled back to Power BI for interactivity.
 If a tooltip's `datum` contains the `__row__` field, then this is a slam-dunk:

 Please refer to the [interactivity documentation](interactivity-overview/#additional-datum-fields) for a further explanation of what these mean.